spestana/how-to-graduate/how-to-graduate/1-masters-defense.md

 * **Schedule your thesis defense date _at least 2 months in advance_.** Coordinate with your committee members on a date/time that works for them.
 [Reserve a room](/how-to-graduate/resources/2-reserve-room) on campus to have your thesis defense presentation in.

 * **Send a clean draft of your thesis to your committee members _at least 2 weeks prior to your defense_.** They will discuss comments with you during the second half of the defense.
+  * Reach out to your committee to confirm with them what format they prefer: ideally you send them something like a google doc or sharepoint doc so that they can see each other's comments (helps avoid conflicting edits)

+* **Fill out a course list and get it signed by your advisor.**

+* **Contact the CEE front office to let them know you're graduating this quarter.** Send an email to CEE grad advisors with your: defense date, the room you will be using, your committee members, and the course list signed by your advisor as proof that you're ready to graduate.

 * **Submit a degree request through MyGrad**
   * Log in to [MyGrad](https://grad.uw.edu/for-students-and-post-docs/mygrad-program/) and go to *Request Degree* > *Master*